leapfrogonline/ansible-merge-vars/README.md

 ## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 These are the only prerequisites to working on this project locally:

   1. You have python 2.7 installed and a `python2.7` executable is on your path.
-  1. You virtualenv installed and a `virtualenv` executable on your path.
+  1. You have virtualenv installed and a `virtualenv` executable on your path.

 If you have any ideas about things to add or improve, or find any bugs to fix, we're all ears!
 Just a few guidelines:

   1. Please write or update tests (either example-based tests, property-based tests, or both) for any code that you add, change, or remove.

-     To run the example-based and property based tests, run `make test` from the root of this repository.
+     To run the example-based and property-based tests, run `make test` from the root of this repository.

   1. Please make sure that `make test-all` exits zero.
 This runs a code linter,